appml/nano/index.md

 Caveats:

-* Syncthing will no longer work with neutriNote.
+* Syncthing will no longer work with neutriNote, nor will Connector add-ons.
 * Uninstall neutriNote will remove **Local Repository** as well.
-That means all your notes will be gone.
+That means all your notes will be deleted.
 Be sure to backup and sync the folder regularly.
 * Not the most customizable strategy for notes backup / sync.

 ### <a name="api">API (v2.0.8) </a>